Slatable's built in camera allows playback of audio of the other character's in the Scene when you record a Take.

 Always practice with the app before a big Audition.

-Try and find someone to read with
+Always try to find someone to read with

 If you have a laptop you can Skype or FaceTime with someone while you prop your phone up on the screen or if you have a setup where you can have your computer by a tripod, even better!